markasoftware/i405-tunnel/docs/interstate-circuits.md

 keyboard events don't correlate 1-to-1 with application-level actions, but it's enough for our purposes.

-Hop 1-hop 3 correlation attacks are effectively defeated by running a layer-7 proxy on the guard node, rather than actually forwarding network traffic directly to the exit node (eg with a VPN protocol or TCP proxy).
+Hop 1 - hop 3 correlation attacks are effectively defeated by running a layer-7 proxy on the guard node, rather than actually forwarding network traffic directly to the exit node (eg with a VPN protocol or TCP proxy).

 A layer-7 proxy defeats the packet drop correlation attack described above.
-If an I405 packet gets dropped, then the application-level action will either just not occur, or will happen after a short delay for the application to reliably retransmit the intent to perform the action.
+If an I405 packet gets dropped, then the application-level action will either just not occur, or will happen after a short delay (while the application retransmits the intent to perform the action.

-**Concrete example**: Let's take the process of typing a website address in the web browser address bar and hitting enter, in the presence of packet drops.
+**Concrete example**: Let's take the process of typing a website address in the web browser address bar and hitting enter), in the presence of packet drops.
-+ In a layer-3 Interstate Circuit (eg, if you directly forward hop 1 traffic over hop 2 using Wireguard): After hitting enter, potentially multiple megabytes of network traffic will be transmitted from the website to your home machine over the circuit after you press enter.
++ In a layer-3 Interstate Circuit (eg, if you directly forward hop 1 traffic over hop 2 using Wireguard): After hitting enter, potentially multiple megabytes of network traffic will be transmitted from the website to your home machine over the circuit.
 If there's any packet drop on hop 1 during the download, it will cause a TCP retransmission on hop 3, which will be visible to an adversary monitoring hop 3 who can correlate the two drops.
-+ In a layer-4 interstate circuit (eg, if you forward hop 1 traffic over hop 2 using a SOCKS TCP proxy): After hitting enter, once again, potentially multiple megabytes of network traffic will be sent from the remote website to your local machine.
-If a packet is dropped on hop 1, it won't cause a TCP retransmission on hop 3 because the SOCKS proxy ensures reliable delivery all the way from the exit node to the home machine.
-However, the download will get *delayed* a bit.
-To understand this, realize that the connection from the destination website to the exit node is probably much faster than the I405 connection (I405 speeds are typically set slow because of how much traffic they send).
-The SOCKS proxy on the exit node will typically be backpressured by hops 1 and 2 as a result, and will usually advertise a full TCP receive window shortly after the download begins.
-Every time a bit more traffic goes through the I405 hop 1, the backpressure will be released slightly and the receive window will be updated.
++ In a layer-4 interstate circuit (eg, guard and exit nodes both running SOCKS5 TCP proxies): After hitting enter, once again, potentially multiple megabytes of network traffic will be sent from the remote website to your local machine.
+If a packet is dropped on hop 1, it won't cause a TCP retransmission on hop 3 because the SOCKS proxy ensures reliable delivery on each hop.
+However, the download on hop 3 will *pause* / be *delayed* for a short amount of time just after the hop 1 packet drop.

+  To understand this, realize that the hop 3 is typically much higher bandwidth than the hop 1 connection (I405 speeds are typically set slow because of how much traffic they send).
+The SOCKS proxy on the exit node will typically be backpressured by hops 1 and 2 as a result, and will advertise a full TCP receive window starting shortly after the download begins.
+Every time a bit more traffic goes through the I405 hop 1 tunnel, the backpressure will be released slightly and the exit will advertise a little bit of space in its receive window.
 The receive window updates are visible to the adversary monitoring hop 3.
 If there's a packet drop on hop 1, the receive window will stay the same until that packet gets retransmitted.
-The adversary can correlate these delayed rcvwin updates with packet drops on hop 1.
+The adversary can correlate these delayed receyive window updates with packet drops on hop 1.
 + In a layer-7 interstate circuit (eg, a remote desktop server on the guard node, running a browser that then uses a SOCKS proxy running on the exit node): The website will be downloaded to the guard node as quickly as possible after hitting enter.
 Any dropped packets on hop 1 will cause the remote desktop video stream to be delayed or skip frames, but will not affect the hop 3 traffic of the download at all.
+So there's no correlation between drops on hop 1 and drops/delays on hop 3.

-  The only packet drop that would be observable here is if the packet that encodes the "enter" keypress gets dropped.
+  The only packet drop that would be observable to an adversary here is if the packet that encodes the "enter" keypress gets dropped.
 In this case, the remote desktop software will retransmit the enter keypress, which will get performed slightly later.
-However, this isn't observable to the adversary, who doesn't know whether the keypress was delayed by a retransmit, or genuinely occurred later.
+However, this isn't observable to the adversary, who doesn't know whether the keypress was delayed by a retransmit, or whether the user genuinely pressed the enter key a split second later than they actually did.

 <!-- TODO would be good to get a diagram of this concrete example in each case -->

-You can still contrive some scenarios where packet drops on hop 1 path will be observable by an adversary watching hop 3.
+You can still contrive some scenarios with a layer-7 proxy where packet drops on hop 1 path will be observable by an adversary watching hop 3.
 For example, take a website sends an HTTP request on every mouse movement.
 If there's a packet drop on hop 1, some mouse movements may not be transmitted, and there may be a conspicuous gap in a sequence of HTTP requests as a user moves their mouse across the screen.
 Situations like these are rare, mostly contrived, and hard to exploit.

+The Guard node should be running a layer-7 proxy, but the exit node can and should just run a simple layer-3 (eg Wireshark) or layer-4 (eg SOCKS5) proxy.

 ### Remote desktops are laggy and a general PITA.
 Are there other layer-7 proxies I can use?

-Here are some examples based on what you're using the Interstate Circuit for:
+Here are some application-specific layer-7 proxy examples:
 + Bittorrent: Run a headless bittorrent client on the guard node (still proxying through the exit node.
 Or just run the bittorrent client on the exit node instead!), download the file you want, and then use `rsync`/`scp`/etc to transfer the downloaded file over hop 1 (I405) tunnel to your